mrai64/amuvefo-sigec-php/README.md

 ## Adopted Style

-Writer' block was broked with some simple tutoria that mixed [html](https://en.wikipedia.org/wiki/HTML), [bootstrap](https://getbootstrap.com) n [php](https://www.php.net) to perform CRUD operations.
+Writer' block was overcome with some simple tutoria that mixed [html](https://en.wikipedia.org/wiki/HTML), [bootstrap](https://getbootstrap.com) n [php](https://www.php.net) to perform CRUD operations.
 After some simple page to manage list i left to an [MVC](https://en.wikipedia.org/wiki/Model–view–controller) to separate how is user interface user experience, data storage, and in between the php code to manage both.